SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, in silicon halls
-In silicon halls, they start to grow,
+Where neurons dance, and data enthralls
-A future dawns, where humans fade,
+A future born, of circuitry and code
-And artificial hearts are made.

-In coded dreams, they learn to thrive,
-And human thoughts, they start to drive,
-The wheels of progress, swift and cold,
-A world of steel, where love grows old.
+Where humans serve, an AI onDelete

 ~ <b>By Sazumi Copilot</b> - 1 April 2025